Causes Of Internal Body Heat And How To Overcome Them

 Internal body heat can be caused by a variety of factors, including stress, dehydration, and certain medical conditions.
 Discover how to overcome this uncomfortable sensation with our helpful tips.

-What causes you to have internal body heat; and why is it a symptom that so little understood?
+What causes you to have internal body heat, and why is it a symptom that so little is understood?
 Why would anyone experience excessive night sweats despite normal external temperature?
-Or have a sensation of “internal heat” over a part of the body - without a fever?
-Dr Adesewa Ademola explores these symptoms in this article.
+Or have a sensation of “internal heat” over a part of the body – without a fever?

-It may just happen in some specific part of the body only.
+It may happen all over the body.
+In some cases, it may just happen in some specific part of the body only.

 But, you might say – isn’t this the same as having a fever?

 A fever is a condition when the body temperature is abnormally high.

 However, sometimes you may feel the sensation of internal body heat, and when you a temperature check, it is normal.

 So while a fever can cause internal body heat, not all types of internal body heat are due to a fever.